 I was curious and googled on LCD screens.
 Your older LCD screens may contain the toxic gas nitrogen trifluoride (NF3).
 Try drawing the Lewis structure of one molecule of this.
 Illustrate with a diagram why one molecule of NF3 forms intermolecular hydrogen bonding with a molecule of methanol.
 Why does NF3 form in a 1:1 ratio with BCl3?

-By the way, someone in Russia mistook methanol for ethanol, and drank the methanol.
+BTW, someone in Russia mistook methanol for ethanol, and drank the methanol.
 He was rushed to hospital.
-Methanol in sufficient quantity can make one physiologically blind.
+Methanol in sufficient quantity can make one blind.

 Talk about funny and dangerous chemistry.
-So, anything wrong with the environment, it must be due to the chemists....
+Anything wrong with the environment, it must be due to the chemists....

-Information for those aiming for a distinction in H2 chemistry in the year 2014:
+those aiming for a distinction in H2 chemistry in the year 2012:

 This section is a joint project between BedokFunland JC (http://infinity.usanethosting.com/Tuition/) and myself.